reindexer

 It is also optionally possible to configure a connection pool:

-Upsert embedder used in Insert/Update/Upsert operations.
-Query embedder starts with WhereKNN, sending a string as the search value.
+Upsert embedder used in Insert/Update/Upsert operations, send format is json: /api/v1/embedder/NAME/produce?format=json.
+Query embedder starts with WhereKNN, sending a string as the search value (?format=text).
 The embedding process: sends JSON values for all fields involved in the embedding to the specified URL.
 For one requested vector:

 Or a batch for several: